FFXIVAPP/sharlayan/README.md

 {
     // supported: English, Chinese, Japanese, French, German, Korean string gameLanguage = "English";
-	// whether to always hit API on start to get the latest sigs based on patchVersion bool ignoreJSONCache = true;
+	// whether to always hit API on start to get the latest sigs based on patchVersion, or use the local json cache (if the file doesn't exist, API will be hit) bool useLocalCache = true;
 	// patchVersion of game, or latest
 	string patchVersion = "latest";
     Process process = processes[0];